JennEYoon/ECG-transform/notebooks/data_notes.md

    five label categories ['N': 0, 'S':1, 'V':2, 'F':3, 'Q':4]
    (2 channels is source data, both apprear in Kaggle data?)
  * PTB 14,552 samples, two classes, in separate files.
    (Q. how many lead channels were kept???)

+ * These samples are too far chopped into a 1.5 secon time frame, would be better to get a few comtinuous seconds on the PTB abnormal dataset.
+Look at source data, unprocessed further by Kaggle.
+Chopped ok for training base model, but PTB will ne difficult to classify into different arrythemias without lead id.
+Whick of 12 leads are being shown?

 ### 2. MIT BIH
 https://www.physionet.org/content/mitdb/1.0.0/